hcavarsan/kftray/README.md

 - [Contributing](#-contributing)
 - [License](#-license)

 ## 🚀 Features

 - **Resilient Port Forwarding Connection:** Ensures continuous service even if a pod dies, by reconnecting to another running pod automatically.
 - **One-Click Multiple Port Forwards:** Allows for the setup of several port forwarding instances at the same time with a single click.
 - **Independent of Kubectl:** Directly interfaces with the Kubernetes API, eliminating the need for `kubectl`.
 - **Multi-Protocol Support:** Enables access to internal or external servers through a Proxy Relay server deployed in a Kubernetes cluster, including TCP and UDP port forwarding.
-- **Import Configs from Git:** Store and import configurations directly from Git repositories with a few clicks.
+- **HTTP Logs Tracing**: Enable or disable HTTP logs for specific configurations to save the requests and responses in a local log file.

 ## 📦 Installation